Mikeburgner/Mikeburgner/README.md

 - 👋 Hi, I’m @Mikeburgner
 - 👀 I’m interested in learning and growing data and web scraping skills to automate processes.
-A sports betting model would be cool too.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, and how to manipulate data therein.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... different automation or dashboard tasks
+- 👀 I have experience creating internal tools to automate certain repetitive functions.
+An eye for process details and the ability to craft unique and useful solutions.
 - 📫 How to reach me ...

 <!---